 Are you planning to buy a home in the Netherlands?
-Do you have doubts about whether you should purchase an existing or new build home?
-Find out what the benefits and drawbacks of buying a new build home or existing home are.Benefits of buying a new build home
+Do you have doubts about purchasing an existing or new build home?
+Find out the benefits and drawbacks of buying a new build home or an existing one.

 A new build home is a home that still needs to be built.
 When you buy an existing property, the seller indicates the asking price.
 As a buyer, you place a bid.
 In the current real estate market, the buyer often overbids and pays a higher price.
 When you buy a new project, you pay a fixed price to the property developer.
 Besides that; there are a couple of other benefits of buying a new build home: